Rust-GPU/SPIRV-Tools/porting-plan.md

 - [x] Add CLI fuzz parity smoke with the C++ binary (skip when unavailable) to guard Rust-vs-C++ output equivalence on a minimal module.
 - [x] Expand CLI/FFI fuzz parity to a small corpus (vertex/fragment/compute) while skipping cleanly when the C++ bridge/binary is unavailable.
 - [ ] Broaden ray/interface invalid corpus (mixed storage-class/ray-model mismatches) with shrink-friendly `Arbitrary` implementations and add parity checks when the C++ fuzz bridge becomes available.
-- [ ] Add fuzz-path hyperfine/criterion smoke benches to track throughput of Rust vs. C++ fuzz pipelines (opt-in, skipped when C++ tools are unavailable).
+- [x] Add fuzz-path hyperfine smoke bench to track throughput of the Rust fuzz CLI (opt-in, skipped when C++ tools are unavailable); consider criterion benches next if needed.
 - Extend `InvalidKind`/structured generators to cover control flow (blocks/branches/merges), SSA/phi shapes, execution modes, and descriptor/interface decorations, with shrink-friendly `Arbitrary` impls.
 - Add CLI/FFI parity fuzz smokes that run the Rust fuzz pipeline and diff diagnostics/exit codes vs. the legacy tools when available; keep skips clean when C++ binaries are absent.
 - Add a light `cargo fuzz` smoke script to CI (optional by default) and document how to run targeted seeds/hints locally.